hmrc/customs-financials-frontend/README.md

 ### Required dependencies

-There are a number of dependencies requored to run the service.
+There are a number of dependencies required to run the service.

-The easiest way to get started with these is via the service manager CLI - you can find the instalation guide [here](https://docs.tax.service.gov.uk/mdtp-handbook/documentation/developer-set-up/set-up-service-manager.html)
+The easiest way to get started with these is via the service manager CLI - you can find the installation guide [here](https://docs.tax.service.gov.uk/mdtp-handbook/documentation/developer-set-up/set-up-service-manager.html)

 | Command                                          | Description |
 | --------                                         | ------- |